 A new era for the story of PlayStation is coming.
 Sony is consolidating its video game business into one division, called Sony Interactive Entertainment Inc (SIE).

 Two previously existed branches of PlayStation business, Sony Computer Entertainment and Sony Network Entertainment International, will be combined into the new subsidiary – Sony Interactive Entertainment.
 All aspects of operations, “including hardware, content, software and network services“, will be under one roof now on, according to a press release from Sony.
 The timing of the change takes effect on April 1, a beginning of a fiscal year for Sony.

-The new headquarters will be in San Mateo, city in California.
-That means the center of Sony gaming industry will now be in US, rather than Tokyo.
-Though, Sony will still have presence in London and Tokyo.
+The new headquarters will be in San Mateo, a city in California.
+That means the center of Sony gaming industry will now be in the US, rather than Tokyo.
+Though, Sony will still have a presence in London and Tokyo.